 Mississippi State University

-Revised Spring 2014, Approved by the department by a vote of 13 to 0 on April 25, 2014
+Revised Spring 2014, Approved by the department by a vote of 13 to 0 on April 25, 2014; Further Revised November 2019

 Scope

 This document records the Department of History policies and procedures governing academic tenure and promotion in academic rank.
 These policies and procedures are in accordance with the Bylaws and Policies of the Board of Trustees of State Institutions of Higher Learning (Sections 402, 403, and 404) and the Mississippi State University Promotion and Tenure guidelines.